 Denominational institutions can provide local officials with information about denominational structure and appropriate clergy contacts in the local area, an understanding of denominational practices, and ways to disseminate information to denominational clergy and congregations.
 Even if a denomination has little formal organization in an area, information may be gained from a “lead” clergy identified by their seniority or interest.

 Collaboratives: collaboratives frequently result from the collective efforts of a number of clergy and congregations to support a community activity or service, or to advocate for a local, state, or national issue.
 For instance, a collaborative may be the result of a desire to host a homeless shelter, promote community re-entry, or advance immigration reform.
 However, they may also exist for the primary purpose of promoting multi-faith relationships and understanding.

 The scope of these collaboratives may be local, regional, state, or national.
 Governance structures often involve representatives of participating congregations.
 In some cases, they may evolve to become separate entities with largely independent governing boards.

-Faith-Based Organizations: Faith-based organizations provide specific or a range of social services, although their mission may be strongly influenced by the religious beliefs of its founding and/or coordinating bodies.
-The organization may be related to a congregation or denominational institution, an interfaith collaborative, or a community-based organization.
+Faith-Based Organizations (FBO): Faith-based organizations provide specific or a range of social services, although their mission may be influenced by the religious beliefs of its founding and/or coordinating bodies.
+The organization may be related to a congregation, a denominational institution, a religion based collaborative, or a community based organization.

 Regional Clergy Networks: Regional clergy networks are professional and capacity-building associations of all clergy (representing all denominations and congregations) organized in specific geographic areas.
 A regional clergy network has formal organizational structure.
 Such networks promote the greatest breadth of clergy involvement with political, civic, and business leaders.